 - Tauira must arrange their own placement to complete their clinical hours.

 - Tauira should be committed to attending all course wānanga and be able to undertake at least ten hours of self-directed study per week.

 - Access to tangata whaiora.
 (400 clinical hours are needed over the two years of the course.)

 - Access to a computer and to the internet

 - At least two years in recovery from any substance or process addictions or offending (subject to Police Vetting)

 - Ability to pay course fees or to obtain a scholarship that will cover them.

 You can enter information and upload documents directly into the application form.
 You may wish to prepare some of the required documentation beforehand.

-- To begin your application, click the Apply button at the top of this page.
+- To begin your application, click the light blue Apply button.

 - Select the location you want to study at: